opensearch-project/documentation-website/_benchmark/user-guide/creating-custom-workloads.md

 ### Test mode

-If you want run the test in test mode to make sure your workload operates as intended, add the `--test-mode` option to the `execute-test` command.
+If you want run the test in test mode to make sure your workload operates as intended, add the `--test-mode` option to the `run` command.
 Test mode ingests only the first 1000 documents from each index provided and runs query operations against them.

 To use test mode, create a `<index>-documents-1k.json` file that contains the first 1000 documents from `<index>-documents.json` using the following command: